willstepp/writings/aria/aria-notes.md

 Two (10,000 words)
   Starts his own company, develops the idea, releases it, is successful Three (10,000 words)
-  Dies from Cancer, others take over the company, the idea is corrupted with the best intentions, loses marketshare and is forgotten, yet a young intern sees the beauty in there somewhere, strips it out, and decides to strike out on his own, calling his idea Aria.
+  Dies from Cancer, but releases the algorithm on GitHub others take over the company, the idea is corrupted with the best intentions, loses marketshare and is forgotten, yet a young intern sees the beauty in there somewhere, strips it out, and decides to strike out on his own, calling his idea Aria.
+Forks it on GitHub.

 "There was something about it, simple and true."